 I keep thinking of our subway maps from What Happened to Google Maps?:

 Similar to subway maps, our maps below are simple network maps.
-The cities are the stations, and the roads are the lines.
-And there’s basically nothing else labeled on these maps, other than cities and roads (lines and stations):
+The roads are the lines, and the cities are the stations.
+And there’s basically nothing else labeled on these maps, other than roads and cities (lines and stations):

 But it’s strange: